Jrtoby/ecommerce-sales-analysis/README.md

 - Revenue fluctuates across different periods with noticeable peaks
 - Some product categories contribute more significantly to revenue
 - Most orders are successfully delivered
-- Credit Card and PayPal are the most used payment methods
+- Credit Card, PayPal and cash on delivery are the most used payment methods

 ---